-The development of the 22 ha park situated on Birches Road, Prebbleton.
-Consultation on the design for the park has been completed and the final design adopted.
-The designation has now been completed.
-The first stage of development covers around 12 hectares and includes most of the key supporting assets such as car parks.
+The first stage of development of the 22 ha park situated on Birches Road, Prebbleton covers around 12 hectares and includes most of the key supporting assets such as car parks.
 Stage 2 (10 hectares) is planned to start in 2026/27.